#

 How Does Encryption Work With NC Protect?

 Out-of-the-box NC Protect extends the value of Microsoft Purview Information Protection (MPIP) and RMS controls.
 In addition to encrypting data at rest and sensitive document libraries, NC Protect can also encrypt SharePoint column values, ensuring greater protection of SharePoint lists and metadata.
-In addition, NC Protect manages both access and encryption policies across all M365 apps, SharePoint Online, SharePoint Server, and/or hybrid environments from a single application to reduce complexity and streamline data security policy management.
+In addition, NC Protect manages both access and encryption policies across all Microsoft 365 (SharePoint Online, Exchange, Office), SharePoint Server, and/or hybrid environments from a single application to reduce complexity and streamline data security policy management.

 An example of how this might work in practice could be an organization that has a collaborative workspace that is shared between several departments.
 Documents uploaded into this workspace are generally safe to be seen by all users that have access.
 But what happens if a user accidentally drops a document into this space that contains highly sensitive or personal information?
 With NC Protect, you can ensure that several checks are applied to the document, and it can be automatically encrypted to protect against unauthorized access to ensure sensitive content is protected.